2020 NFL Mock Draft: Will Tua tumble?

 Gettleman will look to help his last two top picks (Saquon Barkley and Daniel

 Jones).
-Wirfs or Alabama's Jedrick Wills make the most sense here, with the
+Wills or Iowa's Tristan Wirfs make the most sense here, with the

 ability to start at right tackle immediately and eventually replace Nate